CSCI-40500-Fall-2025/project-megatron/README.md

 ## Product Vision

-FOR people who are learning languages
+FOR people who are learning languages <br>
-WHO are trying to increase their reading/translation abilities THE WordDrop IS A language learning chrome extension THAT replaces random sentences on web pages with your target language UNLIKE duolingo
+WHO are trying to increase their reading/translation abilities <br>
+THE WordDrop IS A language learning chrome extension <br>
+THAT replaces random sentences on web pages with your target language <br>
+UNLIKE duolingo <br>
-OUR PRODUCT is more immersive and enables users to learn with real text
+OUR PRODUCT is more immersive and enables users to learn with real text <br>